torstenboettjer/sandbox/README.md

 | flake.nix | ~/.config/flake.nix | Exports the shared Home Manager module (homeManagerModules.common). |
 | shell.nix | ~/.config/shell.nix | Defines shell-related user apps. |

+The User Flake is the single source of truth for an individual developer's personal setup.
+By storing the entire Home Manager configuration, this single file ensures that the development toolset are identical across all the machines and environments.

 ```sh
 // ~/.config/flake.nix